You will experience:

 • What it’s like to generate a plethora of sketches in a short amount of time under the influence of an altered state of sketching

 • How to make sketching and painting not only easier but relaxing, addictive, and even, I dare say, a blast

 • The creation of at least three sketches you’ll want to frame, share with the world, or simply become

 We are pleased to offer this class online using Zoom video conferencing.
-The hope is to mimic, as closely as possible, what normally happens in our classrooms at the Athenaeum.
-Of course it will not be exactly the same, but in this time when many of us are experiencing anxiety and isolation, our hope is to continue to provide enriching experiences of artistic growth and community building, just in a different format.
+This mimics, as closely as possible, what normally happens in our classrooms at the Athenaeum.
+In this time when many of us are experiencing anxiety and isolation, this format allows us to continue to provide enriching experiences of artistic growth and community building.

-The technology to make this happen is actually surprisingly simple (imagine a group FaceTime or Skype meeting).
+The technology to make this happen is quite simple.
 You only need a computer (phone or tablet) with a camera, microphone, and internet connection and we are here to help you should you experience any technical difficulties.